uio-bmi/immuneML/docs/source/installation/install_for_development.rst

 - :ref:`When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)?`

-- :ref:`I get an error when installing PyTorch (could not find a version that satisfies the requirement torch==1.5.1)`
+- :ref:`I get an error when installing PyTorch (could not find a version that satisfies the requirement torch)`

 If you want to install optional requirements (DeepRC or TCRdist), install the corresponding requirements files (some or all of them):